meetuparchive/cliff/README.md

 ### changesets

 Cliff leverages the CloudFormation feature of creating a remote changeset to understand and predict the effect of a CloudFormation deployment.
-In particular you may be interested in what will be added, removed, or modified in stack before actually deploying your changes.
+In particular you may be interested in what will be added, removed, or modified in you stack before actually deploying your changes.

 ## 👩‍🏭 development